shaneorourke/ultimate_battle/README.md

 # ultimate_battle
 Gambling game (no real money needed) to bet on who will win out of all superheroes 1v1

+## Info
+The aim of the game is simple, make £1,000,000!
+Do this by betting on the winner of a 1v1 between a multitude of superheroes The more fights won (or lost), the better (or worse) the odds will be.

+If you run out of money - you'll get £10, so you never really run out

 ## Setup (MAC and Linux)
 clone the repo
 cd into the repos directory